NicShang/Quantitative_Projects/README.md

-# ETF Portfolio Optimization | University of Sydney Capstone Project
+# ETF Portfolio Optimization | Finance Capstone Project

 This project mirrors many operational workflows seen in real-world investment operations—such as compliance monitoring, mandate interpretation, and systematic trade implementation—making it directly relevant for middle-office and investment operations roles.